python/devguide/getting-started/setup-building.rst

 Building for WASI requires doing a cross-build where you have a *build* Python to help produce a WASI build of CPython (technically it's a "host x host" cross-build because the build Python is also the target Python while the host build is the WASI build).
-This means you effectively build CPython twice.
+This means you effectively build CPython twice: once to have a version of Python for the build system to use and another that's the build you ultimately care about (i.e. the build Python is not meant for use by you directly, only the build system).

-The easiest way to get a debug build of CPython for WASI is to use the ``Tools/wasm/wasi.py build`` command:
+The easiest way to get a debug build of CPython for WASI is to use the ``Tools/wasm/wasi.py build`` command (which should be run w/ a recent version of Python you have installed on your machine):

 .. code-block:: shell

-   $ python Tools/wasm/wasi.py build --quiet -- --config-cache --with-pydebug
+   $ python3 Tools/wasm/wasi.py build --quiet -- --config-cache --with-pydebug

 That single command will configure and build both the build Python and the WASI build in ``cross-build/build`` and ``cross-build/wasm32-wasi``,